 “I believe everyone can change – and everyone has a right to change,” she said.

-After Shippen, students heard from Spears, who has a background as a judge and a lawyer.
+After Shippen, students heard from Spears, who has a background as a judge and a criminal defense lawywer in Orlando.
 Spears has also worked with many DUI lawyers, and was able to talk to the students about why you don’t want to drive while under the influence.
 Spears discussed the practical aspects of the justice system – explaining to students the differences between the civil and the criminal systems and sharing her hardest cases.
 In addition, she led a debate among students about “what makes a criminal” after watching a clip from What Would You Do with actors portraying pickpocketers.

 Prior to the speakers’ visits, students spent two weeks reading and watching videos about the criminal justice system.
 They analyzed the Emancipation Proclamation and the 13th Amendment, looked at the history of convict leasing in America, explored the prison system in Brazil and Norway, and watched Ava DuVernay’s 13th.
 When examining the system, the question students focused on was, “Is the criminal justice system designed to be retributive, to rehabilitate, or to provide opportunities for restorative justice?”